linux-integrity/ima-doc/ima-policy.rst

 ima_policy=tcb
 '''''''''''''''

   ``tcb`` applies an IMA policy that meets the needs of the Trusted Computing Base (TCB).

   The rules measure all programs directly executed or mmap'd for execution (such as shared libraries).
 They measure files opened by root ((euid, uid) == 0) with the read bit set.
-It measure all kernel modules loaded and all firmware loaded.
+It measures all kernel modules loaded and all firmware loaded.

-  The policy excludes some "pseduo" filesystem from measurement.
+  The policy excludes some "pseudo" filesystem from measurement.

 ::